REELMCR specialise in community based drama, participant-led documentary films and ‘living memory’ social history recording and archiving.

 “From shy and introverted to creative and confident, working with REELMCR broadened my horizons unimaginably, coming from an area of the country statistically regarded to be within the greatest level of deprivation to working in the Television business as a Camera Operator.
 My admiration for the guys at REELMCR can not be expressed highly enough, but they are prominent among the earliest influences on my career and therefore the life I am now able to lead.
 As an teenager I was able to take part in drama and scriptwriting sessions, and experience what it was like to be on set during productions, surrounded by an enthusiastic team all working towards the same goal.
 The success that we shared in as a community, delivering a piece of drama that reflected the collective concerns of the people in our area, while enjoying ourselves was infectious to me.
 The unique support from the guys at REELMCR was as amazing from day one as it is almost 20 years on since I first worked with them.
 Anyone who has taken part in one of their projects can feel privileged to be a part of an ever expanding family who love film & community and they will always command my eternal gratitude”

-REELMCR clients are many and varied, from repeat commercial filming jobs for the ‘Homes and Communities Agency’ to community groups such as Peacemaker, Oldham and Salford based Lower Kersal Young People’s Group.
+REELMCR clients are many and varied, from repeat commercial filming jobs for the ‘Homes and Communities Agency’ to community groups such as ‘Making a Difference’ in Stockport, Peacemaker in Oldham, and Salford based Lower Kersal Young People’s Group.

-Other commissioners include; St Vincent’s Housing Association, Great Places Housing Group, Adactus Housing Association, Northwards Housing, City South/One: Manchester, Manchester City Council, Bolton Borough Council, Oldham Metropolitan Borough Council, The Manchester College, NHS, Tameside and Salford Youth Services, The Coalfield Regeneration Trust and many Heritage Lottery Projects across the North West.
+Other commissioners include; The Big Life Company, St Vincent’s Housing Association, Great Places Housing Group, Adactus Housing Association, Northwards Housing, City South/One: Manchester, Manchester City Council, Rochdale Borough Council, Bolton Borough Council, Oldham Metropolitan Borough Council, The Manchester College, NHS, Tameside and Salford Youth Services, The Coalfield Regeneration Trust and many Heritage Lottery Projects across the North West.

 Many of these are repeat commissioners; all have commissioned interesting and fruitful projects, with the films having been used by the commissioning bodies to other ends, whether resulting in broadcasts or being housed on websites or used for training purposes within councils or community education.